chromium/chromium/docs/ios/infra.md

 when the build passes (i.e. when the bot successfully compiles and tests the patch).

-`ios-device` compiles for the iOS device architecture (ARM) and runs no tests.
+`ios-device` compiles for the iOS device architecture (arm64) and runs no tests.
 A build is considered successful so long as compilation is successful.

-`ios-simulator` compiles for the iOS simulator architecture (x86), and runs tests in the iOS [simulator].
+`ios-simulator` compiles for the iOS simulator architecture (x86_64), and runs tests in the iOS [simulator].
 A build is considered successful when both compilation and all configured tests succeed.